-Four Mini Skid Steers from the Utility
+Four Mini Skid Steers from the Utility Equipment Expert

 Designed for compact residential projects to large-scale irrigation and landscaping jobs, the Ditch Witch lineup of mini skid steers helps operators stay productive and comfortable on a wide range of jobsites.
 Each machine delivers maximum efficiency to the attachment, enhancing project speed and versatility.
 The construction-grade machines are designed for durability, longevity and ROI, says Ditch Witch.
 They offer a best-in-class operator platform and an easy-to-use, auxiliary-control foot pedal so operators can effectively maintain hydraulic flow to the attachment, notes the company.

-The durable design of the mini skid steers provides smooth rides while offering superior maneuverability on rough terrain, says Ditch Witch.
-The isolated operator platform enhances comfort for long hours on the job.
-These machines also eliminate a daily maintenance point, easing maintenance and reducing the total cost of ownership.
 As the most compact mini skid steer in the Ditch Witch lineup, the SK600 unit has a narrow frame for easy maneuvering in tight, residential spaces.
 Powered by a 24.8-hp Kubota diesel engine, this compact, mighty machine delivers enhanced productivity and versatility on jobs.
 Operators can rely on its ability to handle tasks that require heavy-duty strength and power with a 600-lb rated operating capacity and a 76-in. hinge pin height.

 The SK800 mini skid steer is equipped with a 24.8-hp Kubota diesel engine, providing power for all machine functions.
-With its 860-lb rated operator capacity and 83-in. hinge-pin height, the unit is engineered for productive loading.
+With its 911-lb rated operator capacity and 83-in. hinge-pin height, the unit is engineered for productive loading.
 The construction-grade design is built with reinforced steel to withstand the rigors of jobsites.
 The SK1050 has a 37-hp Tier 4 Yanmar diesel engine that provides efficiency and directs 30 hp to the attachment.
-Combined with 15-gpm auxiliary flow and 3,625 psi, it leads to quicker jobsite cycle times, making crews more efficient and decreasing overall labor costs.
-The unit also has 1,062-lb rated operator capacity and 83-in. hinge pin height.
+Combined with 13.9-gpm auxiliary flow and 3,625 psi, it leads to quicker jobsite cycle times, making crews more efficient and decreasing overall labor costs.
+The unit also has 1,062-lb rated operating capacity and 83-in. hinge pin height.

 Advice to Buyers